koel/koel/README.md

 For system requirements, installation/upgrade guides, troubleshooting etc., head over to the [Official Documentation](http://koel.phanan.net/docs).

+## Contribute

+All contributions, big or small, are warmheartedly welcome!
+Please note, however, that if you want to work on a new feature, first open an issue to make sure it's something desired – doing this will greatly save time for all of us.

 ## Backers

 Support us with a monthly donation and help us continue our activities. [[Become a backer](https://opencollective.com/koel#backer)]